JeehyeChoi/Wikipedia/README.md

 0. The dataset we analyzed was derived from the Woo-Sik Son's preprocessed dataset of Wikipedia edit history.
 The original file is "enwiki-20151002-stub-meta-history.xml.gz" (278 GB when unzipped) that was uploaded on October 2, 2015 (https://dumps.wikimedia.org/enwiki/).

-1. The file "article_wikiTITLE.csv" contains the page IDs and titles for the articles that were edited more than 10,000 times.
+1. The file "article_list.csv" contains the page IDs and titles for the articles that were edited more than 10,000 times.

-2. The file "editor_wikiID.csv" contains the user indexes (assigned to user IDs) and names for the editors who edited more than 1% of edits of the articles in "article_wikiTITLE.csv".
+2. The file "editor_list.csv" contains the user indexes (assigned to user IDs) and names for the editors who edited more than 1% of edits of the articles in "article_list.csv".

-3. The file "article_editor0.01_aucTF.csv" contains the page ID and the user index for each article-ego pair analyzed in our paper, and whether the AUC can be determined (True) or not (False) for each article-ego pair.
+3. The file "article_ego_pair_list.csv" contains the page ID and the user index for each article-ego pair analyzed in our paper, and whether the AUC can be determined (True) or not (False) for each article-ego pair.

-4. Each file "Time_series/time_series_article{\#ID}.csv" contains the timestamp and the user index of each edit in the article.
+4. Each file "time_series_article{\#ID}.csv" contains the timestamp and the user index of each edit in the article.
 The timestamp is in Unix time.
 The last column has the value of "0" ("1") if the user is human (bot).